Acronyms

 - Uric acid effects

-- Amiloride does not appear to have a significant effect on uric acid levels [8,9]
+- Triamterene may raise uric acid levels, and it should be used with caution in patients with gout.
+Amiloride does not appear to have a significant effect on uric acid levels.
+[8,9,10]

 - Magnesium retention

-- ENaC inhibitors promote magnesium retention by the kidneys while loop and thiazide diuretics promote magnesium loss
+- ENaC inhibitors promote renal magnesium retention, while loop and thiazide diuretics promote its loss

-- In a study detailed above (see triamterene study), triamterene 75 mg a day increased magnesium levels by an average of 0.22 mg/dl when added to HCTZ over a 4-week period
+- In one study (see triamterene study), the addition of triamterene 75 mg/day to HCTZ increased magnesium levels by 0.22 mg/dl over 4 weeks.

-- Because of their effect on magnesium, ENaC inhibitors are sometimes prescribed with loop and thiazide diuretics to counteract the magnesium loss caused by these drugs [3,10,14]
+- Because of their magnesium-sparing effect, ENaC inhibitors are sometimes given with loop or thiazide diuretics to counteract the magnesium loss caused by these drugs [3,10,14]

 - Amiloride